Campus Improvement Plan

 Evaluation Data Sources: Campus calendar and newsletters

-Strategy's Expected Result/Impact: Increase knowledge of district core characteristics and align with expectations and recognize students.
+Strategy's Expected Result/Impact: Increase knowledge of district core characteristics and algin with expectations.

 Title I:

 Strategy's Expected Result/Impact: Increase school communication and build positive relationships.
-Campus will send out communication to parents in English and Spanish for all events and collect sign in sheets.
-Flyers will be sent home in both languages.
+Campus will send out communication to parents in English and Spanish for all events, collect sign in sheets.
+Flyers will be send home in both languages.

-Staff Responsible for Monitoring: Administration, teachers, leadership team, CIS
+Staff Responsible for Monitoring: Administrators, teachers, CIS, Counselor, leadership team

 Title I: